 Face to Face Appointments

-Please ensure you are physically well.
+Please ensure you and your child are physically well.
 Please DO NOT attend the clinic if you have symptoms of:

 - a high temperature – this means you feel hot to touch on your chest or back (you do not need to measure your temperature)